fsharp/fslang-design/FSharp-7.0/FS-1124-interfaces-with-static-abstract-members.md

 * **Understand the inherent limitations of IWSAMs.** IWSAM implementations are not within the "core" portion of the F#: they are not first-class objects, can't be produced by methods and, can't be additionally parameterized.
 IWSAM implementations must be intrinsic to the type, they can't be added after-the-fact.

-* **Don't give in to type-categorization impulse.**  With IWSAMs, you can happily waste years of your life carefully categorising all the concepts in your codebase.
+* **Don't give into type-categorization impulse.**  With IWSAMs, you can happily waste years of your life carefully categorising all the concepts in your codebase.
 Don't do it.
 Throw away the urge to categorise.
 Forget that you can do it.
 It almost certainly isn't helpful to categorise the types in your application code using these.

-* **Don't give in to max-abstraction impulse.**  With IWSAMs and other generic code, you can happily waste even more years of your life max-abstracting out every common bit of code across your codebase.
+* **Don't give into max-abstraction impulse.**  With IWSAMs and other generic code, you can happily waste even more years of your life max-abstracting out every common bit of code across your codebase.
 Don't do it.
 Throw away the urge to max-abstract just for its own sake.
 Forget that you can do it, and if you try don't use IWSAMs, since using explicit function passing will likely result in more reusable generic code (see below).

 * **Using IWSAMs in application code carries a strong risk you or your team will later remove their use.** Explicitly plumbing new parameters to IWSAM implementations is not possible without changing IWSAM definitions.
 Because of this, using IWSAMs exposes you to the open-ended possibility that you will have to use implicit information plumbing, or remove the use of IWSAMs.
 Given that F# teams generally prefer explicit information plumbing, teams will often remove the use of devices that require implicit information plumbing.